Mark Walker (North Carolina politician): Remarks

 Walker has made controversial statements that have brought him national attention; for example, in 2017 he described women colleagues publicly as "eye candy".
-On May 15, 2017, Walker posted a tweet in which he criticized the construction of specially made ramps allowing ducks to get into and out of the US Capitol Reflecting Pool.
-In it, he called the move "government waste."
+On May 15, 2017, Walker posted a tweet in which he criticized the construction of specially made ramps allowing ducks to get into and out of the U.S. Capitol Reflecting Pool.
+In it, he called the move "government waste".
 The tweet was widely criticized on social media.

 During his 2014 campaign, at a Tea Party forum in Rockingham County, North Carolina, Walker was asked if military force was appropriate along the U.S.-Mexican border.
-He stated that the National Guard might be necessary to secure the border.
-He added, "...if you have foreigners who are sneaking in with drug cartels, to me that is a national threat, and if we got to go laser or blitz somebody [...]
+He said that the National Guard might be necessary to secure the border.
+He added, "if you have foreigners who are sneaking in with drug cartels, to me that is a national threat, and if we got to go laser or blitz somebody[...]
 I don't have a problem with that either."
 The moderator then asked if he had any qualms about starting a war with Mexico.
 Walker responded, "Well, we did it before, if we need to do it again, I don't have a qualm about it."
 Later, Walker met with the editors of Greensboro's News & Record to tell them, "Being someone who is not a career politician, I've learned there are different environments that are a little more heated in context.
 And when you walk into those by proxy, you have to be very concerned as well as being very upfront about what your positions are because you can be guided very easily."